thientranreal/InstagramProject/README.md

 # Social Website

-This is a social website built using Django, a high-level Python web framework.
-The website allows users to connect with each other, share posts, and engage in discussions.
+This is a social website built using Django, a high-level Python web framework,  inspired by Instagram.
+Users can connect, interact, share posts, and engage in discussions, fostering connections and sharing inspirations.

 ## Features

-- User registration and authentication
+- User Authentication: Secure user registration and login system.
-- User profiles with customizable information
+- Customizable Profiles: Users can personalize their profiles with relevant information.
-- Post creation, editing, and deletion
+- Post Management: Easily create, edit, and delete posts.
-- Commenting on posts
+- Commenting System: Interact with posts by leaving comments.
-- Following and unfollowing other users
+- Following Mechanism: Follow other users to stay updated with their posts.
-- News feed displaying posts from followed users
+- News Feed: A personalized feed displaying posts from followed users.
-- Search functionality to find users and posts
+- Search Functionality: Easily find users using the search feature.

 ## Installation